AgoraIO/Docs-Source/cloud-recording/develop/integration-best-practices.md

    If the call returns a `404` error, create a new recording task with a different UID.

-1. Use the Notification Center Service (NCS) to [Handle notifications for specific events](https://docs-beta.agora.io/en/video-calling/develop/receive-notifications#handle-notifications-for-specific-events).
+1. Use Notifications to [Handle notifications for specific events](https://docs-beta.agora.io/en/video-calling/develop/receive-notifications#handle-notifications-for-specific-events).
 After starting the recording, if you don't receive event `13` `High availability register success` within 10 seconds, create a new recording task with a different UID.

 These fault recovery methods may result in multiple recording tasks.
 You are charged separately for each task.
 For more information, see [Pricing](../reference/pricing).